Daniel-Chin/ttf2psf/README.md

     ttf2psf -g -c [charset file] -e [equivalence file] input.ttf output.psfu.gz

+See ./data for common charset files and equivalence files.

 ## Licensing/inspiration

 This specific utility is released under the GPL-3.0 or later license, but there